EN

 Diagnosis of a flatfoot deformity is typically made through a physical examination and X-rays.
 Treatment options for flatfoot deformity can vary depending on the severity of the deformity and the individual's symptoms.
 Non-surgical treatments include wearing shoes with adequate arch support, using orthotics, and taking pain medication.
 In severe cases, surgery may be necessary to correct the flatfoot deformity and relieve pain.
 It is important to seek prompt medical attention if you suspect that you have a flatfoot deformity, as early treatment can help prevent the condition from becoming more severe over time.

-Copyright © 2023 The Sonoran Foot and Ankle Institute - All Rights Reserved.
+Copyright © 2023 The Sonoran Foot & Ankle Institute - All Rights Reserved.